 Compatible with most oils

-The linseed oil is mostly mixed with other oils to complete a variety of tasks.
+The linseed oil, that is extracted from flax seed is mostly mixed with other oils to complete a variety of tasks.
 For printing purposes, the linseed oil is combined with other paint oils.
 The linseed oil provides a great finish to the paintings and provides an unmatched classic texture.
 So, the linseed oil that you are buying should be compatible with other oils.